Donald Trump's business fraud trial gets underway in New York

 A civil business fraud trial against former President Donald Trump begins in New York on Monday.
 Trump and other defendants are accused of exaggerating the value of their real estate.

-If found guilty, Trump would have to pay $250 million in damages and be banned from doing business in New York state.
+If found guilty, Trump, who said he's "going to court ... to fight for my name and reputation," would have to pay $250 million in damages and be banned from doing business in New York state.

 This is one of four pending lawsuits Trump is facing in New York alone while he is seeking reelection in the 2024 presidential race.